You might not have ever heard of a Mysore yoga rug.

 "New studies indicate that the fibers in our clothes could be poisoning our waterways and food chain on a massive scale.
 Microfibers – tiny threads shed from fabric – have been found in abundance on shorelines where waste water is released....

 Synthetic microfibers are particularly dangerous because they have the potential to poison the food chain.
 The fibers’ size also allows them to be readily consumed by fish and other wildlife.
 These plastic fibers have the potential to bioaccumulate, concentrating toxins in the bodies of larger animals, higher up the food chain." - The Guardian

 Pretty ugly right?
 Some new studies have come out just recently that suggest the more you wash the synthetic materials the more plastic goes into the ocean.

 I go into this a lot more in the free Slow Fashion Email series or read the post

 If you are thinking about getting a rug it is important which rug you buy and why Ekaminhale Organic rugs are the most environmentally friendly rugs you can find.

 This isn't just Greenwashing here.

 I've taken the steps to make sure these rugs are the best.
 These step include:

-Our rugs are made of 100% Organic Cotton, they are GOTS Certified (Global Organics Textiles Standards) we use natural dyes, they are made by hand in small villages in India, we give 10% to a Mysore charity, why does any of this matter?
+Our rugs are made of 100% Organic Cotton, they are GOTS Certified (Global Organics Textiles Standards) to ensure enviromentally safe dyes and working conditions, they are made by hand in small villages in India, we give 10% to a Mysore charity, why does any of this matter?